Michelle-Laswell/twistedcork/README.md

  - Events
  - Contact

-The Events section will contain all the events happening that month along with the times those events start.
+The Events section will contain all the events happening that week or month along with the times those events start.

 You will also be able to find information to contact the establishment via phone number, email address, or Facebook page.